Professor Marshall Tulloch-Reid, MB.BS, MPhil, DSc, FACE

-Role: Founding member, website administrator
+Role: Co - Director, website administrator

 Clinical research fellow at the Epidemiology research unit of the Caribbean Institute for Health Research of the University of the West Indies, Mona.
 She is also an internist and an honorary consultant of the department of Medicine at the University Hospital of the West Indies.